youtalk/autoware-documentation/docs/contributing/testing-guidelines/testing-in-general.md

 ### In-vehicle tests

 Regular in-vehicle testing is performed as part of ODD development and demonstrations.
-These tests validate Autoware.Core in a realistic autonomous vehicle product.
+These tests validate Autoware in a realistic autonomous vehicle product.

 ### References